 Students are able to recognize, describe, and interpret examples of the impact of globalization in the urban environment.

 Students are able to explore and analyze the spaces they inhabit, and reflect on differences and similarities between their home and other environments.

 Students are able to understand concepts of and implications of the realities of power, privilege, and inequality in urban environments.

 Students are able to describe, interpret, and respect the differences and similarities within their student community and between their home country and the host country.

-Student will recognize the development of skills relative to personal and professional development and career preparedness: networking; communications; remote collaboration; global perspective; cultural awareness; organization, time management and prioritization; problem solving; adaptability; goal setting; and career based or vocational skills.
+Students will recognize the development of skills relative to personal and professional development and career preparedness: networking; communications; remote collaboration; global perspective; cultural awareness; organization, time management and prioritization; problem solving; adaptability; goal setting; and career-based or vocational skills.